CU-ESIIL/OLC_hackathon_groupE/docs/index.md

-- Recognizing the change in air quality from using certain rocks.
+- Recognizing the change in air quality from using various rocks.

 Our decision rule:

-How does the air quality change when different types of rocks are used in the pit?
+Does the type of rock change the ability and ease of breathing of participants How does the air quality change depending on the type of rocks that are used in the pit?

 ## Our Question 📣 { #project-question .oasis-report-out-section }